tomalf2/tomalf2.github.io/_pages/about.md

   - /about.html
 ---

-📈 I'm interested in data analysis, and machine learning problems.
+📈 I'm interested in data analysis and machine learning problems.

 👨‍💻 I develop software instruments and methods that biology experts can use to improve our understanding of current and future viral threats.